 Fall Internship: July 31

-Winter Internship: October 31
+Winter Internship: November 30

-• Adapts lesson plans using the Keegan PLAY-RAH-KA curriculum to create student-centered experiences
+• Adapts lesson plans using the Keegan PLAY-RAH-KA Curriculum to create student-centered experiences

 • Creates a positive, collaborative, inclusive, equitable, adaptive classroom for all students

-• Attends teaching artist meetings and trainings
+• Attends Teaching Artist meetings and trainings

 • Responsible for transportation to teaching site